-As highlighted in Figure \ref{fig:F1}, the two sampling--based methods provide comparable results in terms of inference and prediction.
-However, Algorithm \ref{algo:samplingIID} produces almost $75$ samples of $\bbeta$ per second, whereas the Hamiltonian no--u--turn sampler can only draw one sample every $3$ seconds.
-This massive computational cost makes state--of--the--art \textsc{mcmc} methods rapidly unfeasible in large $p$ settings.
-We shall highlight that by relying on i.i.d.\ samples, Algorithm \ref{algo:samplingIID} has also the advantage of avoiding the need of burn--in periods and convergence checks.
-However, as discussed in Section \ref{sec.3.2}, Algorithm \ref{algo:samplingIID} scales poorly the with sample size and, hence, it becomes impractical in studies with $n$ larger than a few hundreds.
-This motivates the blocked partially--factorized approximation in Section \ref{sec.3.2.2}, which notably matches almost perfectly the Monte Carlo estimates in such a high--dimensional setting with $p>n$ (see Figure \ref{fig:F1}) and requires only $0.25$ seconds to converge and $16$ seconds to compute the different functionals.
-Classical mean--field variational Bayes has comparable running times, but the independence assumption between $\bbeta$ and $\bar{\bz}$ induces notable overshrinkage of the locations and scales, which massively affects the estimation of the predictive probabilities.
+As highlighted in Figure \ref{fig:F1}, the two sampling-based methods provide comparable results in terms of inference and prediction.
+However, Algorithm \ref{algo:samplingIID} produces almost $75$ samples of $\bbeta$ per second, whereas the Hamiltonian no-u-turn sampler can only draw one sample every $3$ seconds.
+This massive computational cost makes state-of-the-art \textsc{mcmc} methods rapidly unfeasible in large $p$ settings.
+We shall highlight that by relying on i.i.d.\ samples, Algorithm \ref{algo:samplingIID} has also the advantage of avoiding the need of burn-in periods and convergence checks.
+However, as discussed in Sections \ref{sec.3.2} and \ref{sec.4}, Algorithm \ref{algo:samplingIID} scales poorly with sample size and, hence, it becomes impractical in studies with $n$ larger than a few hundreds.
+This motivates the blocked partially-factorized approximation in Section \ref{sec.3.2.2}, that notably matches almost perfectly the Monte Carlo estimates in such a high-dimensional setting (see Figure \ref{fig:F1}), and requires only $0.25$ seconds to converge and $16$ seconds to compute the different functionals.
+Classical mean-field variational Bayes has comparable running times, but the independence assumption between $\bbeta$ and $\bar{\bz}$ induces notable overshrinkage of both the locations and scales, which massively affects the estimation of the predictive probabilities.
 These results confirm and further clarify the findings in Section \ref{sec.4}.